What is a sub-processor under GDPR

 Data mapping tools visualise data flows through sub-processor networks, helping organisations understand complex processing relationships and identify potential compliance gaps or security vulnerabilities.

-Monitoring solutions provide real-time compliance tracking and alert generation, enabling proactive management of sub-processor relationships and rapid response to emerging issues.
+Monitoring solutions provide real-time compliance tracking and alerts, enabling proactive management of sub-processor relationships and rapid response to emerging issues.

 Contract lifecycle management automates renewal and update notifications, ensuring Data Processing Agreements remain current and reflect actual processing relationships.